Biden easily won Virginia. Why is McAuliffe struggling?

 McAuliffe’s team privately points to the drag of Biden’s weakened standing among Virginia voters, a shift that began in August after the U.S. withdrawal from Afghanistan.
 That exacerbated traditional headwinds for candidates whose party occupies the White House.
 In 2013, McAuliffe himself became the first Virginia candidate in 40 years to win the governor’s office while his party was in power.

-McAuliffe allies also suggest they may have underestimated the extent to which his status as an experienced politician may hurt him in a political environment that continues to favor outsiders.
+And within the campaign, there is concern that McAuliffe’s experience, thought to be an asset when he got into the race, may actually work against him in a political environment that continues to favor outsiders.
 Even before becoming governor, McAuliffe had been active in national politics for decades.
 He served as a former Democratic National Committee chairman and a chief fundraiser for Bill and Hillary Clinton.

 In the 2021 election’s closing days, one McAuliffe aide conceded Republicans are more excited about scoring a dramatic upset that would send a message to the country than Democrats are about preserving the status quo — especially as many polls suggest that voters believe the country is on the wrong track.